 Playing for Life (Sport Australia)

-Looking for some inspiration for school lessons and activities?
-These game-based activity cards for all primary school year groups are aligned with the Australian Curriculum and Australian Physical Literacy Framework.
-They have been designed with the objective to develop a love of movement and physical activity that will encourage children to play for life.
+Inspiration for school lessons and activities - game-based activity cards for all primary school years aligned to the Australian Curriculum and Australian Physical Literacy Framework.
+They have been designed to develop a love of movement and physical activity that will encourage children to play for life.

 Sports Ability (Sport Australia)